Pierre

 What is the origin and meaning of the first name Pierre?
 Discover its fascinating roots

 The first name was established very early in European traditions thanks to this biblical figure.
-But it’s not just a religious story; this first name also has deep cultural roots since it symbolizes endurance, strength in the face of trials.
+But it’s not just a religious story; this first name also has deep cultural roots since it symbolizes endurance, solidity in the face of trials.
 You understand why it is often found in families wanting to pass on these values?

 The meaning of the first name Pierre: what it really signifies in different cultures